How do I apply for work study?

 What is the payroll cycle?

 Payday is every other Friday, with the exception of when it falls on a holiday or if the University is closed, then it will be on the preceding day.
-Hours are paid 2 weeks in arrears, which means that you work for 2 weeks and then get paid for those hours 2 weeks later.
+Hours worked are paid 2 weeks in arrears, which means that you work for 2 weeks and then get paid for those hours 2 weeks later.
 Please see the link below for updated payroll schedules.

 How do I log the hours I work?

 Student employees are required to enter hours worked via Time Entry, a web based system for hourly employees, which is located in Hornet Hub.

 Students are encouraged to submit timecards on a weekly basis.

 Failure to meet payroll deadlines will result in delayed payment.